 But it would be a mistake to not recognize and take on board a fundamental truth which shouts out from these findings, and others, that business needs to act on or else fail: just as in a personal relationship employees want – and are increasingly demanding – the authentic not the fake.

-They want transparency and honesty, not opacity and spin, and they want to be treated as adults with dignity and fairness.
+They want honesty and openness from their organization’s leaders, not opacity and spin, and they want to be treated as adults with dignity and fairness.

 All of which has ‘trust’ at its core, but as the 2017 Edelman global survey pointed out, there has been “an implosion of trust” in global institutions across politics, business, media, government and non-governmental organizations and “a system’ that is seen to favor the rich and powerful elite at the expense of the masses.